 Can Being Overweight Cause Chronic Pain?

 Obesity does not directly cause chronic pain, but it can increase the risk.
-About 4 in 10 people who fit the definition of obese also experience chronic pain of moderate to severe intensity.13 Furthermore, people who are severely overweight are more likely to have conditions that may cause long-term pain, such as diabetes, arthritis, and fibromyalgia.
+About 4 in 10 people who fit the definition of obese also experience long-lasting pain of moderate to severe intensity.17

-Who Suffers from Chronic Pain?
+Who Suffers From Chronic Pain?

-Anyone can have chronic pain.
-Children and teens are more likely to experience headaches, abdominal pain, and leg/hand pain.
 Adults usually complain of joint pain, low back pain, and neurogenic pain.
-That said, some people can be at a higher risk due to their age, gender, and profession.
+With that being said, some people can be at a higher risk due to their age, gender, and profession.

 Veterans